oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

 ## Introduction

 This workshop focuses on teaching you how to use your data and  generative AI to create a promotional offer using natural language.

+> **NOTE:** Your tenancy must be subscribed to the **US Midwest (Chicago)** region in order to run this workshop.
+See the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm) for more details.

 To fast track using Select AI, you will deploy a ready-to-go environment using a terraform script that will:

 * Provision your Autonomous Database instance with the required users and data
 * Connects your Autonomous Database to OCI Generative AI service